eledelaf/Undergrad-Final-Project/README.md

 # Undergrad-Final-Project
-This is a project about Zero-Knowledge-Proofs use in cryptocurrencies
+This is a project about Zero-Knowledge-Proofs use in cryptocurrencies transactions